Spiralized Curly Fries

 Parmesan Chicken Zoodles

 Next up?
 Sun-dried tomato.
-Sun-dried tomatoes were not something I was exposed to growing up, so they were a new flavor experience to me when I started cooking.
+Sun-dried tomatoes were not something I was exposed to growing up.
+They were a new flavor experience to me when I started cooking.
 I really like them.
-They have such a great texture and deep flavor, and the oil they are packed in is absolutely great for cooking (so don’t ever toss it out!).
+They have such a great texture and deep flavor.
+The oil they are packed in is absolutely great for cooking (so don’t ever toss it out!).

 If you know me or follow this blog at all, you know I gotta have some kick.
 Some heat.
 It doesn’t have to be much, but a little something to offset the sweetness of the cream is necessary in this dish.
 Use a little or a lot.